typedb/typedb-docs/0001-typedb/03-admin/05-security.md

 All external and internal communications are [encrypted](#encryption) on the fly.

-Additional connection security can be achieved by using a specified CA certificate in the TLS encryption of Clients connections
-(optional).
+Set a CA certificate explicitly to be able to use a self-signed certificate or to avoid using default certificates from an operating system.
 If no certificate is provided then the default operating system root certificates will be used to establish TLS encryption.
-Set the certificate explicitly to be able to use a self-signed certificate or to avoid using default certificates from operating system.